 There is a minor issue I have with the SCORE soundtrack, particularly an obnoxiously off-key Yardbirds impression song "Where is the Girl" that repeats way too much in the beginning.
 But the big climax scene that's the last 20 minutes or so rocks with a funky bongo and distorted electric cello score that gets the blood racing.
 Similarly, the actors are also a bit stilted in the beginning but come into their own pretty quick once that cello starts, especially cat-eyed Lowry, who taps into a kind of sensational wickedness as she begins to take some control and play along; a natural born swinger just now blossoming as the pot, pills and poppers kick in.

-And of course that slow coming into their own also parallels WOOLF, wherein Burton's character starts out all old and set in his set fusty history prof ways.
-Only as the night heats up and the drinks fly down his gullet does he blossom into a fire monster of wit-fueled malice.
-SCORE though is, in the end, nicer.
+And of course that slow coming into their own also parallels WOOLF, wherein Burton's character starts out all old and tired and set in his set fusty history prof ways and as the night heats up and the drinks fly down, he catches fire and comes alive with wit-fueled malice.
+SCORE though, is in the end much nicer.
 Because no one is bemoaning lack of children, or being mean to one another.
 The games of 'get the guests' here have no malice, just a kind of refreshingly even-keeled bravado, by which husband and wife stand as well-matched opponents in a friendly game of 'turn the newbie on'.
 Nothing warms my heart more than seeing someone 'open up' into new realms of being... while doing weird drugs.

 I also love that the film follows only one 24-hour period, in these people's lives, from one hung-over morning/afternoon picking up ashtrays, spent popper tubes and flung underwear, to the next.
 I love those kind of parties!
-People sing about goin' on and on to the "break of dawn," but don't often show it in movies.
-In such cognizance of time Metzger shows his love not only of WOOLF but of Eric Rohmer!
+People sing about goin' on and on to the "breaka dawn," but don't often show it in movies.
+With his attention to the real-time rhtyhms of seduction and horizon-widening, Metzger shows his love not only of WOOLF but of Eric Rohmer!
 And drug orgies!
-Like the best of Rohmer's sun-dappled moral tales, the chase and the near misses become so hot that even after hooking up or not the passion still undulates.
+Like the best of Rohmer's sun-dappled moral tales, the chase and the near misses become so hot with SCORE that even after hooking up or not the passion still undulates.
 And like all the best drug movies, the contact high is potent.